WLIO: From one network to four

 Over the course of the 2000s, WLIO gained a new competitor.
 In 1994, W67CA, previously a low-power independent station based in Van Wert, relaunched as Fox affiliate WOHL-LP.
 Under Metro Video Productions, WOHL began producing news in 2001 and added other major networks on additional low-power stations: CBS on WLMO-LP in 2004 and ABC on WLQP-LP in 2006.
 In 2007, WOHL overtook WLIO in prime time, a historic first.

 However, financial issues at WOHL and a desire for carriage on a full-power station with a larger coverage area led Fox to consider moving its affiliation to WLIO as early as late 2007.
 On June 30, 2008, Metro Video Productions sued Block Communications, alleging that Block was interfering with WOHL's relationship with Fox by lobbying the network to change affiliates.
 Greg Phipps, owner of Metro, alleged that WOHL's three-year affiliation renewal was nearing completion when Block began talking to the network; the contract had special provisions allowing Fox to move to a full-power station such as WLIO on 60 days' notice.
 A judge imposed a temporary injunction preventing Block and Fox from reaching an agreement.

 Metro Video sold WLMO, WLQP and WOHL, as well as WFND-LP in Findlay, on November 29, 2008, to West Central Ohio Broadcasting, a Block subsidiary.
 The deal placed all Big Four television networks affiliations under the same owner, permissible as all three stations were low-power.
 The $2.4 million sale agreement also ended the pending litigation between the parties; it was initially stated that Block would not close the Metro Video Productions facilities on South Central Avenue and consolidate them with WLIO, but after the sale was completed in February 2009, operations of all stations were consolidated at WLIO's studios on Rice Avenue in several phases.

 The acquisition of the Metro Video stations and the concurrent conversion to digital television brought major changes to Block's local offerings.
 In June 2009, WLIO changed to major channel 8, broadcasting NBC on 8.1 and Fox on 8.2, and the analog signal on channel 35 was shut down on June 12.
 WOHL-CD, using major channel 35, began broadcasting ABC and CBS in digital format by August.

-Pending sale to Gray
+Sale to Gray Media

 On August 1, 2025, Gray Media announced it would acquire all of Block's broadcast television stations, including WLIO and its low-power siblings, WOHL-CD, WAMS-LD and WPNM-LD, for $80 million.
+The sale was approved by the FCC on May 6, 2026, and completed the same day.